BlueSockets-pi2025/TankLine/gitDoc.md

   commit id: 'Branches Protections !'
 ```

-I now have a `main` branch with 3 commits, and the `main` branch have a protection that prevents me from pushing directly to it.
+I now have a `main` branch with 3 commits, but the `main` branch have a protection that prevents me from pushing directly to it.
 If I want to add a new feature `amazing feature`.
 I will now have to create a new branch and make all the changes in this branch.

 ```mermaid